nmitic/Svyte/readme.md

 Small JS experiment for animating user text input.

 For dev run: npm run dev
-FOr Build run: npm run build
+For Build run: npm run build

 Inside src/index.js change defaultSettings objected animation type to be one of the following: drop, draw or scale